szvidzwa-pixel/toxscreen-risk-prioritization/README.md

 - reproducible packaging and command-line usability
 - metric selection for imbalanced risk problems
 - translating model scores into business operating decisions

-## Suggested GitHub presentation

-When you publish this repository, pin it and describe it as:

-`Built a reproducible ML pipeline for compound toxicity triage using RDKit fingerprints, logistic regression, random forest, and threshold optimization for safety-sensitive screening.`

-## Notes

-- This is a portfolio project, not a clinical decision system.
-- The included report brief is written in a professional delivery style to support your paper and presentation work.
-- If RDKit installation fails on your machine, use a fresh virtual environment first and retry the install before changing code.